prmunoz/AGHmatrix/README.md

 ## Bibliography
 Amadeu, RR, et al. 2016 AGHmatrix: R package to construct relationship matrices for autotetraploid and diploid species: a blueberry example.
 The Plant Genome 9, 4. https://doi.org/10.3835/plantgenome2016.01.0009

-Ashraf, BH, et al..
-2016 Estimating genomic heritabilities at the level of family-pool samples of perennial ryegrass using genotyping-by-sequencing.
+Ashraf, BH, et al. 2016.
+Estimating genomic heritabilities at the level of family-pool samples of perennial ryegrass using genotyping-by-sequencing.
 Theoretical and Applied Genetics 129, 45-52. https://doi.org/0.1007/s00122-015-2607-9

 Cockerham, CC.
-1954.
-An extension of the concept of partitioning hereditary variance for analysis of covariances among relatives when epistasis is present.
+1954 An extension of the concept of partitioning hereditary variance for analysis of covariances among relatives when epistasis is present.
 Genetics 39, 859–882

+de Bem Oliveira, I, et al. 2019 Genomic prediction of autotetraploids; influence of relationship matrices, allele dosage, and continuous genotyping calls in phenotype prediction.
+G3: Genes, Genomes, Genetics, 9(4), pp.1189-1198.

-Endelman, JB, et al. 2018.
-Genetic variance partitioning and genome-wide prediction with allele dosage information in autotetraploid potato.
+Endelman, JB, et al. 2018 Genetic variance partitioning and genome-wide prediction with allele dosage information in autotetraploid potato.
 Genetics 209, 77-87. https://doi.org/10.1534/genetics.118.300685

 Hamilton, MG, et al. 2017 Computation of the inverse additive relationship matrix for autopolyploid and multiple-ploidy populations.
 Theoretical and Applied Genetics 131, 851-890.  https://doi.org/10.1007/s00122-017-3041-y